echinopscis/echinopscis.github.io/_posts/2023-02-08-dissco-futures.md

       I'd be pleased to discuss this further - drop in a comment below, mail me at [n.nicolson@kew.org](mailto:n.nicolson@kew.org) or find me on mastodon ([@nickynicolson@mastodon.social](https://mastodon.social/@nickynicolson])) or twitter([@nickynicolson](https://twitter.com/nickynicolson)).
 You can find out more about Kew's scientific work at [www.kew.org/science](https://www.kew.org/science) and the home of the echinopscis tool is [echinopscis.github.io](https://echinopscis.github.io).
 ---

 Annotated slide deck for keynote talk "Digital infrastructures: context & future" from the [DISSCO futures](https://www.dissco.eu/dissco-futures/) event held on 7-9th February at the Royal Library of Belgium, Brussels.
+Slides are available as a google docs [slidedeck](https://docs.google.com/presentation/d/1yZf1ep50E_egz1z5HlSPVCEueb19eGV5Pyo6iJmn3AI/edit?usp=sharing).